cabraile/The-Reference-Points-Histograms-Shape-Descritpor/readme.md

 About
 ===============================

-This repository contains the implementation of the Reference Points' Histograms Shape Descriptor (RPHSD) library, a visualization tool, implementation to test the method using the University of Washington RGB-D and the Princeton's ModelNet dataset and the obtained descriptors.
+This repository contains the implementation of the Reference Points' Histograms Shape Descriptor (RPHSD) library, a visualization tool, implementation to test the method using the University of Washington RGB-D (UW) and the Princeton's ModelNet (MN) dataset and the obtained descriptors.

 1 Method
 ===============================